-Our lives is a reflection of our thoughts.
+Our lives are a reflection of our thoughts.

 And if we can change our thoughts.

-Similar as many self-development authors like Tony Robbins recommend, Richard Carlson recommends that when you’re feeling negative you deliberately change your thoughts to something more positive.
+Similar to many self-development authors like Tony Robbins recommend, Richard Carlson recommends that when you’re feeling negative you deliberately change your thoughts to something more positive.

-Some books on meditation and power of thoughts:
+Some books on meditation and the power of thoughts:

 The present is the only time that exists: cherish it

 The author says that a great obstacle to thinking positively is problems.

 But more than our problems, it’s actually how we approach problems.

 We should not approach problems as if we need to fight against them, but we should approach them as an opportunity to learn from.

 And focus on what you have instead of what’s missing.